 Simulate the Bokeh with Gimp

 The bokeh is the Blur in the out of focus areas of an image.
 Generally this low details areas are in the background of the picture and are typical of telephotos and low aperture lenses.
 This effect is really easy to simulate with Gimp.
-If you will shoot a photo which have a focused subject and a blurred background the subject will be highlighted, this gives a nice look to many kinds of pictures, especially portraits and macros.
+If you will shoot a photo which have a focused subject and a blurred background the subject will be highlighted, this gives a nice look to many kinds of photos, as portraits.

 First of all, find an image suitable for this tutorial.
 You need a clear subject in the foreground and a relatively far background.
-I chose this photo, that has been taken before a quad outgoing in the Egyptian desert.
-I think that this image is ideal, because the background and the foreground are very confused, and a bokeh would make the subject more visible.
+I chose this photo, that has been taken during a wood sculpture event in my village.
+I think that this image is ideal, because the background and the foreground are very separed, the background is really ugly and a bokeh effect will make the subject more visible hiding the unpleasant background.

 Now you must move the Background Layer above the Background Copy layer.
 You just have to click and hold left mouse button on the Background layer, then move it above the Copied layer and release.

 Now we need to delete all the background from the sharp layer.
 You have different options: you can use the Eraser Tool, in the same way as you can see in this double exposure tutorial, or you can use the Selections, as I've made.
 In the next screenshot you can see the result of my selection.
 I've done it manually, using the Free Select tool and then I've delete the background with the Del button on the keyboard.
 If you'd like to use selections too, but you don't know how, here you can read a tutorial about the selection tools of Gimp.

 Next you can see the result on the right with the original picture on the left.
 I hope you liked this tutorial about faking the bokeh with Gimp.